 Because FrogWatch USA data describes local species diversity, detects rare and invasive species, and suggests shifts in species diversity, range, and seasonal timing (phenology), consistent implementation of the FrogWatch USA protocols is essential to ensure scientific validity.
+Do not report any species unless you are confident of the identification.
 Before each new FrogWatch USA season (February - August) begins, be sure to review the monitoring protocols below.

-If your listening is interrupted by a loud noise or disturbance (e.g. airplane, cell phone ringing), restart the 2 minute acclimation period followed by the 3 minute data collection session.
-Remember to change the start time on the data sheet.
+If your listening is interrupted by a loud noise or disturbance (e.g., airplane, cell phone ringing, etc.), restart the 2-minute acclimation period followed by the 3-minute data collection session.
+Remember to change the start time on the datasheet.

 If email is not available, datasheets may be sent via U.S. mail to:

 FrogWatch USA Staff

 Association of Zoos and Aquariums